 Crosby County is where the Great Plains tip over the Caprock Escarpment and spill into Blanco Canyon.
-Every mile between Ralls, Lorenzo, and Crosbyton hides a story about Comanche scouts, railroad dreams, or WPA craftsmen.
+Every mile between Ralls, Lorenzo, and Crosbyton hides a story about Comanche scouts, railroad dreams, or New Deal craftsmen.
 Use this landmark list to plan a history tour that pairs perfectly with our Top 10 Facts About Crosbyton and the broader History of Crosbyton.

 1. Crosby County Pioneer Memorial Museum